w3c/csswg-drafts/css-ui-3/transition-cr-2017-11.md

 The following normative reference to W3C documents is not yet at CR:

-* [CSS-COLOR-4](https://www.w3.org/TR/css-color-4/), in order to refer to a precise definition of a concept that exists implicitely since CSS21.
+* [CSS-COLOR-4](https://www.w3.org/TR/css-color-4/), in order to refer to a precise definition of a concept that exists implicitly since CSS21.

 <!-- Only relevant for the PR transition